 How You Can Help

-We invite you to become an important part of the new Wild Bird Care Centre and our continuing mission of saving birds' lives' by lending your name, your family's name or your business to a room or aviary for the life of the building.
+We invite you to become an important part of the new Wild Bird Care Centre and our continuing mission of saving birds' lives by lending your name, your family's name or your business to a room or aviary for the life of the building.

-Other Giving Levels
+Donor Giving Levels

 All donors giving $500 or more will be recognized on a permanent display in the entrance of the new building.
 All donors giving $100 or more will be acknowledged on the Centre’s website and in the annual report.